 Margolin was awarded the Richard H. Brodhead Prize for Teaching Excellence at Yale and the Kesselring Playwriting Prize for her play, “Three Seconds in the Key.”
 In 2008 she was honored with the Helen Merrill Distinguished Playwright Award

-Dan Venning, assistant professor of theatre and dance, nominated Margolin.
+Dan Venning, assistant professor of theater and dance, nominated Margolin.

 For more on Commencement, including a list of previous speakers, visit here.